Graph Bisection with Pareto-Optimization: Core FlowCutter Algorithm

-Our algorithm works by computing a sequence of increasingly balanced $st$-min-cuts until the imbalance drops below a given input parameter $\epsilon$.
-The intermediate cuts form, after removing dominated ones, the computed Pareto-set.
 Consider the situation depicted in Figure~\ref{fig:cut-example}.
 Initially $s$ is the only source node and $t$ is the only target node.
-We start by computing an $st$-min-cut $C$, which is the first cut in the sequence.
-If we are lucky and $C$ is sufficiently balanced as in Figure~\ref{fig:balanced-cut} our algorithm is finished.
-However, most of the time we are unlucky and we either have the situation depicted in Figure~\ref{fig:unbalanced-cut} where the source's side is too small or the analogous situation where the target's side is too small.
+Our algorithm starts by computing a maximum $st$-flow.
+If we are lucky and the cut $C$ is perfectly balanced as in Figure~\ref{fig:balanced-cut} then our algorithm is finished.
+However, most of the time we are unlucky and we either have the situation depicted in Figure~\ref{fig:unbalanced-cut} where the source's side of $C$ is too small or the analogous situation where the target's side of $C$ is too small.
 Assume without loss of generality that the source's side is too small.
 Our algorithm now transforms non-source nodes into additional source nodes to invalidate $C$ and computes a new more balanced $st$-min-cut $C'$, the second cut in the sequence.
-To invalidate $C$ our algorithm does two things: It marks all nodes on the source's side of the cut as source nodes and marks one node as source node on the target's side that is incident to a cut edge.
+To invalidate $C$, our algorithm does two things: It marks all nodes on the source's side of $C$ as source nodes and marks one node as source node on the target's side of $C$ that is incident to a cut edge.
 This node on the target's side is called the \emph{piercing node} and the corresponding cut arc is called \emph{piercing arc}.
 The situation is illustrated in Figure~\ref{fig:extra-Sources}.
-All nodes on the source's side are marked to assure that $C'$ does not cut through the source's side.
+All nodes on the source's side are marked as source node to assure that $C'$ does not cut through the source's side.
 The piercing node is necessary to assure that $C'\neq C$.
 Choosing a good piercing arc is crucial for good quality.
-In this section we assume that we have a \emph{piercing oracle} that determines the piercing arc given $C$ in time linear in the size of $C$.
+In this section, we assume that we have a \emph{piercing oracle} that determines the piercing arc given $C$ in time linear in the size of $C$.
 In Section~\ref{sec:Pierce-Heuristic} we describe heuristics to implement such a piercing oracle.
-We want to achieve that $C'$ has a better balance than $C$.
-However, this is only true if $C'$ is a source side cut as in Figure~\ref{fig:next-source-side}.
-If $C'$ is a target side cut as in Figure~\ref{fig:next-target-side} then $C'$ might have a worse balance than $C$.
+For the algorithm to make progress we need that $C'$ is non-dominated.
+As its size is at least the size of $C$, this is equivalent with $C'$ being more balanced than $C$.
+However, we can only guarantee this if $C'$ is, just as $C$, a source-side cut as in Figure~\ref{fig:next-source-side}.
+If $C'$ is a target-side cut as in Figure~\ref{fig:next-target-side} then $C'$ might have a worse balance than $C$.
 Luckily, as our algorithm progresses, either the target side will catch up with the balance of the source side or another source side cut is found.
-In both cases our algorithm eventually finds a cut with a better balance than $C$.
+In both cases our algorithm eventually finds a cut with a better balance than~$C$.